 © Ugur Akinci

-Consistency of a technical documentation is what creates that subliminal sense of trust and confidence in the end-users.
+Consistency of documentation is what creates that subliminal sense of trust and confidence in the end-users.

 Someone once quipped: “it ain’t technical documentation if it ain’t boring.”
 This of course is not true since I always found technical documents very interesting indeed.
 I’m the sort of geekish person who can marvel at a well-designed user’s manual for hours and appreciate its beauty and all the effort and thinking that went into its production.
 I imagine how happy people would be when they use that manual and solve their problems and that, believe it or not, makes me happy as well.
 That’s the main reason why I’m in this business.